mozilla-iam/auth0-custom-lock/README.md

 ## Build tools

-This project uses Gulp to run a number of automated tasks, including one that grabs our source files (HTML, Sass, JS) and compiles them into one single HTML file that has everything inlined and can be deployed to auth0.
+This project uses Gulp to run a number of automated tasks, including one that grabs our source files (HTML, Sass, JS) and compiles them into a single JS file which is deployed to a CDN and referenced by the hosted HTML page in Auth0.

 This project is also meant to be built in a Docker container to ensure you have all the necessary dependencies.
 This is done by calling a tool named `dmake`.
 If you wish not to use the container, you can also simply call `make` directly.